potestiolab/canvas/README.md

 |----------------|--------------------------|
 ```

-* **`Topology FILE`**: File containing the topology of fullyAT representation
+* **`topol.top`**: File containing the topology of all-atom representation

-* **`Domain Division FILE`**: Optional - but strongly recommended - File with the list of atoms divided in domains.
+* **`dom.txt`**: Optional - but strongly recommended - File with the list of atoms divided in domains.
-                            The number of columns is equal to the number of domains
                             Each row contains the at_numbers of the atoms that belong
-                            to the same block separated by spaces:
+                            to the same block separated by spaces.
+Therefore, the number of columns is equal to the number of domains.
+                            This file is very useful especially for biomolecules that present different domains: indeed, it prevents bonds
+                            between CG beads that belongs to different domains, for guarantee system flexibility.

 ```
 |---------------------------------------------------|
 | AT_Num-1   AT_Num-2   AT_Num-3   .....
 AT_Num-N  |